Frans van Mieris the Elder: Biography

 Mieris had numerous and distinguished patrons.
 He received valuable commissions from Archduke Leopold, the elector-palatine, and Cosimo III de' Medici, Grand Duke of Tuscany.
 His practice was large and lucrative, but never engendered in him either carelessness or neglect.
 If there be a difference between the painter's earlier and later work, it is that the former was clearer and more delicate in flesh, whilst the latter was often darker and more livid in the shadows.
 When he died his clients naturally went over to his son Willem, who in turn bequeathed his painting-room to his son Frans.
 But neither Willem nor Frans van Mieris the Younger equalled Frans the elder.

 The pictures of all the generations of the Mieris family were successfully imitated by A. D. Snaphaan, who lived at Leipzig and was patronized by the court of Anhalt-Dessau.
 To those who would study his deceptive form of art a visit to the collection of Wörlitz near Dessau may afford instruction.

+Other notable works

+Allegory of Painting

+Allegory of Painting is an oil on copper painting by van Mieris, executed c.
+1661.

+Images representing the allegory of art were traditionally used to classify painting among the liberal arts.
+A woman, usually idealized, personifies Pictura, painting, and holds objects essential to artistic creation.
+In her left hand, she holds a palette, brushes, and a small plaster sculpture that served as a model for larger works.
+Around her neck, she wears a mask suspended from a chain, which may symbolize art's power to deceive through illusion.
+The mask, the gold chain, and the colour-changing robe are the distinctive symbolic attributes of the allegory of Painting described by Cesare Ripa in his 1593 work, Iconologia.

+Frans van Mieris the Elder took up the ancient model of Pictura but modernized it.
+The model is neither classically beautiful nor idealized; she is an ordinary young woman, a figure from everyday Dutch life.